gwtproject/gwt/README.md

     _Note: that we disable dev tests because code server depends on dev and we don`t want to run its tests._

- - Run all tests in elemental:

-   `$ ( cd elemental && ant test.nongwt )`

-    or

-   `$ ant elemental -Dtarget=test -Dtest.dev.disable=true -Dtest.user.disable=true`

-    _Note: that we have to disable dev and user tests because elemental depends on both._

  - Run all tests in tools

    `$ ant tools -Dtarget=test -Dtest.dev.disable=true -Dtest.user.disable=true`